Qubit-efficient simulation of thermal states with quantum tensor networks: Discussion

 These preliminary explorations of sto-qMPS leave several open directions for future study.
 For example, it may be advantageous explore more complex classical probability distributions such as Boltzmann weights with longer-range interactions or models with hidden layers such as restricted Boltzmann machines or neural network parameterizations.
 Another important challenge is to explore the scalability of these techniques to higher dimensional systems, for example, generalizing the MPS structure to a stochastic (isometric~\cite{zaletel2020isometric}) tensor network state (sto-qTNS) whose tensors are isometries generated by quantum circuits acting on bond-qubits and stochastically generated initial states of physical qubits.
 Here, classical computation will become increasingly demanding but may be tractable for modest system sizes to explore the scalability of these ideas to $2d$ systems.

-{\it Acknowledgements -- } We thank Garnet Chan, Michael Foss-Feig, David Hayes, Shyam Shankar, and Mike Zaletel for helpful conversations and previous related collaborations.
-This work was supported by NSF Award DMR-2038032 (ACP, DN), US Department of Energy (DOE) grant DE-SC0022102 (YZ), and the Alfred P. Sloan Foundation through a Sloan Research Fellowship (ACP).
+{\it Acknowledgements -- } We thank Tomotaka Kuwahara for helpful discussion, and Garnet Chan, Michael Foss-Feig, David Hayes, Shyam Shankar, and Mike Zaletel for insightful conversations and previous related collaborations.
+This work was supported by NSF Award DMR-2038032 and the Alfred P. Sloan Foundation through a Sloan Research Fellowship (ACP).
 This research was undertaken thanks, in part, to funding from the Max Planck-UBC-UTokyo Center for Quantum Materials and the Canada First Research Excellence Fund, Quantum Materials and Future Technologies Program.